pubsubdb/pubsubdb/README.md

 });
 ```

 >PubSubDB delivers durable function execution using a swarm of [distributed engines](./docs/distributed_orchestration.md).
-The architecture optimally consumes leftover CPU on your overprovisioned services to durably orchestrate workflows without the cost, complexity and vulnerability of a central server.
+The design  consumes leftover CPU on your microservices to execute workflows without the cost and complexity of a central server.

 ## Advanced Design
 PubSubDB's TypeScript SDK is the easiest way to make your functions durable.
-But if you need full control over your function lifecycles (including high-volume, high-speed use cases), you can use PubSubDB's underlying YAML models to design and deploy durable workflows.
+But if you need full control over your function lifecycles (including high-volume, high-speed use cases), you can use PubSubDB's underlying YAML models to optimize your durable workflows.
 The following model depicts a sequence of activities orchestrated by PubSubDB.
-Any function associated with the `topic` in the YAML definition is guaranteed to succeed when run.
+Any function you associate with a `topic` in your YAML definition is guaranteed to be durable.

 ```yaml
 app: